John P. Craven

 John Piña Craven (October 30, 1924 – February 12, 2015) was an American scientist who was known for his involvement with Bayesian search theory and the recovery of lost objects at sea.
 He was Chief Scientist of the Special Projects Office of the United States Navy.

 Biography

 John Piña Craven was born in Brooklyn, New York, in 1924.
-He held a Bachelor of Arts degree from Cornell University, a Master of Science degree from the California Institute of Technology, a Ph.D. from the University of Iowa, and a law degree from the National Law Center of the George Washington University.
+He held a Bachelor of Arts degree from Cornell University, a Master of Science degree from the California Institute of Technology, a Ph.D. from the University of Iowa, and a Juris Doctor degree from the National Law Center of the George Washington University.

 He met his wife, Dorothy Drakesmith, while attending the University of Iowa.

 Craven had 40 years of experience in the innovation, development, design, construction, and operational deployment of major oceanic systems.
 As a boy, John Piña Craven studied ocean technology at the Brooklyn Technical High School, and he became familiar with the ocean on the beaches of Long Island and the waterfront of New York City.